Diotima of Mantinea

 - Pico della MirandolaLIGHTHOUSE

-Oration on the Dignity of Man — self-fashioning as the human birthright.
+His Oration on the Dignity of Man makes self-fashioning the human birthright.

 - Anne ConwayLIGHTHOUSE

-Principles — one substance with infinite gradations; influenced Leibniz.
+Her Principles posits one substance with infinite gradations, and influenced Leibniz.

 Short exercises in the same tradition as Diotima of Mantinea's thought.
 Each takes 5–25 minutes.